BanalG/Guppy/README.md

 # Guppy

-A storage engine which make it easy to build web app with offline capabilities.
+A CRUD storage engine which make it easy to build web app with offline capabilities.

+Each resource can have is own store.
+For example for an appointments service with three Objects :

+* user preferences
+* events
+* contacts

+See how you can store them :

+* user preferences are locally saved in localstorage, and remotely on your service store
+* events are locally saved in indexedDB, and remotely in a calendar service
+* contacts are locally saved in indexedDB, and remotely in a Google contacts service

 > Development in progress, don't use it now !